RicoDi/rsschool-cv/CV.md

 * Telegraf: @Mdimadimadima

 ### About me:
 Here some new information about me.
-I wanna be Front end developer
+I wanna be Front end developer.
+I want to learn, develop and grow.
 ### Skils:
 * HTML, CSS
 * JavaScript Basic